 Influencer marketing is a marketing strategy that involves recruiting popular people, known as influencers, to promote your brand or products.
 It doesn’t have to be a national celebrity, though.
 An influencer is anyone who has sizeable influence in a particular industry.

 Although it can take many forms, influencer marketing primarily goes hand in hand with social media.
 Most influencer marketing activities will take place on social media, with Instagram, Facebook, and Twitter being the three biggest platforms used.
 A social media influencer can have anywhere from a few thousand to tens of millions of followers on one or more of these platforms.
+Thanks to the versatility of content, diverse audience, and stunning visuals, Instagram influencer marketing attracts more brands and marketers than the other two platforms.

 Studies show that the return on investment (ROI) for influencer marketing is 765%, meaning that you can expect $7.65 for every $1 spent.
 How accurate those figures are is often up for debate.
 What you can’t dispute, though, are the tangible benefits of influencer marketing.
 Among other things, influencer marketing;